THE KELLERMAN FOUNDATION Our Exhibits

 It’s important to preserve our local history.
 This includes the places that defined its culture and its experiences, all of which have influenced the present.

 Drs.
 Bert and Mary Ann Kellerman set out to restore several buildings in the Cape Girardeau area starting in the 1970s.
-Over the decades, they’ve managed multiple property refurbishments and renovations.
+Over the decades, they’ve managed multiple property restoration and renovations.
 Both had successful careers in higher education, and they didn’t have to undertake these projects.

 The emphasis on preservation of historic properties represents a dedication not only to the community but to the history of an entire region of the American Middle-West.

 The work they’ve done in Cape Girardeau enhanced the city’s historic downtown, bringing new life to buildings on the verge of demolition or collapse.
 Not only this, but their efforts have gone on to save properties of significant importance to the state of Missouri.

 One of the best examples of their work is the Oliver-Leming House, located near the campus of Southeast Missouri State University.
 This is where the flag of the state of Missouri was designed — an important historical landmark for Missouri.
 The house underwent major restoration to get it back to what it was a century ago.